coreboot/coreboot/Documentation/technotes/2015-11-rebuilding-coreboot-image-generation.md

 --------------------
-The boot method manifest can subdivide the BIOS region, eg. using it directly (for coreboot’s “simple” bootblock), splitting it in two (for coreboot’s fallback/normal) or in many parts (for Chrome OS, which requires two CBFS regions, one for GBB, several for VPD, …).
+The boot method manifest can subdivide the BIOS region, eg. using it directly (for coreboot’s “simple” bootblock), splitting it in two (for coreboot’s fallback/normal) or in many parts (for ChromeOS, which requires two CBFS regions, one for GBB, several for VPD, …).
-It also specifies which of the file lists specified earlier belong in which region (eg. with verstage verifying romstage, verstage needs to be only in Chrome OS’ RO region, while romstage belongs in RO and both RW regions).
+It also specifies which of the file lists specified earlier belong in which region (eg. with verstage verifying romstage, verstage needs to be only in ChromeOS’ RO region, while romstage belongs in RO and both RW regions).
 It can also specify a post processing step that is executed before the chipset’s.